 Your reviews are a valuable asset when it comes to marketing your business.
-Collecting more reviews is a good way to improve your reputation online, but we are not the kind of people that stop at “good”.
+Collecting more reviews is a good way to improve your reputation online.
+Reviews also help influence consumer decisions.
+Consumer reviews can increase a customer’s trust and promote traffic to your company’s website, and have the potential to increase a business’s profits.
 To get the maximum benefit out of your new reviews, respond and add some content to your review page!

 Why you should respond to reviews

 Responding to reviews shows your reviewers how important they are to you.
 When someone leaves you a great review, hype them up even more by responding and thanking them!
 They did you a favour by leaving a review so let them know that you appreciate it.

 Bad reviews may come your way too, and they can be a let down, but don’t panic.
 Responding to the bad review can show that your company has a commitment to customer service, if done the right way.